mandavamunya/Socca/README.md

 ## Outstanding work

 The entities FootballClubStadium and PlayerTransfer are actually event logs or history data and are not meant to be deleted.
-Each event must have a date occured or CreatedDate property.
+Each event must have a date occurred or CreatedDate property.

 A property IsCurrent will also be added to each event and therefore another update old event implementation is needed to set IsCurrent to false before adding a new event.